-WARNING: This fangame is made with the assumption that you have already played Undertale, so spoilers relating to backstory in that game will be unmarked.
+WARNING: This fangame is made with the assumption that players have already experienced Undertale, so spoilers relating to backstory in that game will be unmarked.

 Undertale Yellow is an in-progress fan prequel to Undertale.